See how modified Weir, alar base wedge excisions can be used to narrow excess nostril width and create a more refined nasal tip.

 Check out the rest of my Youtube channel to see the other steps used in this patient's bulbous nose rhinoplasty.
 You can read more about all the aspects of rhinoplasty at my rhinoplasty website Rhinoplasty in Seattle.com"

-NN - Fife, WA View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti
+CC - Washington D.C.
+View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti

 Thomas Lamperti, MD personally performs all in-office and virtual consultations where you will be able to learn about your customized cosmetic or reconstructive surgery options.